VirgilSecurity/demo-backend-nodejs/README.md

 ## Specification

 ### /authenticate endpoint
 This endpoint is an example of users authentication.
-It takes user `identity` and responses with unique token.
+It takes user `identity` and responds with unique token.

 ```http
 POST https://localhost:3000/authenticate HTTP/1.1